Walgreens The Thread

 Q: The vaccine is still relatively new—has it been tested enough to be safe for my family?

-A: While the COVID-19 vaccines are relatively new, the technology used to develop them has been decades in the making, rigorously tested and proven effective.
+A: The technology used to develop these vaccines has been decades in the making, rigorously tested and proven effective.
 The CDC monitors the safety of all COVID-19 vaccines (and all other vaccines) after they are authorized and approved for use.
 This includes monitoring the risk of potential adverse events after vaccination— including myocarditis and pericarditis in children.

 Q: Will the pediatric COVID-19 vaccine impact my child’s future fertility or cause permanent genetic shifts?